 The UE Configuration Data for User Plane Remote Provisioning may be stored in the ME.

-The UE Configuration Data for User Plane Remote Provisioning (i.e. PVS IP address(es) or PVS FQDN(s), or both) may be either:
+The UE Configuration Data for User Plane Remote Provisioning (i.e. PVS IP address(es) or PVS FQDN(s), or both) may be:

-- locally configured in the SMF of ONN; or
+- locally configured in the SMF of ONN; and/or